-The Vice President for Student Affairs is responsible for the notification of the policy to students.
+The Dean of Students is responsible for the notification of the policy to students.
 The Human Resources Manager is responsible for notification of the policy to WSC employees.

 - Every student received a WSC Student Planner which included a statement of policies regarding alcohol and other drugs, along with information on how to obtain complete copies of the WSC AOD Policy and the Student Code of Conduct. - Every employee received a copy of the WSC AOD Policy as part of employee inservice week.